La Vitrola RestaurantCentro, Calle Baloco #2-01, Cartagena, Colombia.

-Better still, call ahead and reserve one of the tables by the bar so you can see (and be seen) by a glittering mix of celebrities, politicians and their wealthy patrons.
+Better still, book ahead and reserve one of the tables by the bar so you can see (and be seen) by a glittering mix of celebrities, politicians and their wealthy patrons.

 Our tip: order the Ceviche a la Cartagenera for starters and follow it with El Chupe Peruano, a delicious bisque filled with seafood surprises.

-Wash it all down with a one of the best Mojitos in town and a bottle of Chilean cabernet sauvignan by Cabo de Hornos from La Vitrola's well-stocked wine cellar.
+Wash it all down with a one of the best Mojitos in town and a bottle of Chilean cabernet sauvignon by Cabo de Hornos from La Vitrola's well-stocked wine cellar.